Maple syrup urine disease: Phenylbutyrate therapy

 Sodium phenylacetate/benzoate or sodium phenylbutyrate has been shown to reduce BCAA in a clinical trial done February 2011.
 Phenylbutyrate treatment reduced the blood concentration of BCAA and their corresponding BCKA in certain groups of MSUD patients and may be a possible adjunctive treatment.

+Therapeutics for neurotoxicity

+Exploring targeted therapeutics for the various states contributing to neurotoxicity may play a role in treating individuals with MSUD.